-In response to the global COVID-19 emergency, clinical trials assessing candidate interventions, including experimental treatments or vaccines as well as repurposed medicines, are emerging at an unprecedented rate.
+In response to this emergency, clinical trials and other studies assessing candidate interventions, including experimental treatments or vaccines as well as repurposed medicines, are emerging at an unprecedented rate.

-This page intends to provide with an overview of the clinical trials currently launched worldwide for COVID-19, as collected within the COVID-19 clinical trials Registry (more details about the registry here).
+This page intends to provide with an overview of the treatments currently under evaluation or already approved at the European level and of the clinical trials currently launched worldwide for COVID-19, as collected within the COVID-19 clinical trials Registry (more details about the registry here).

-We provide here with further analyses on these trials to include detailed information on the clinical trial phase, study design and results of the trials when available.
+We provide here with further detailed information on these trials with reference to the clinical trial phase, the study design and the results when available.

 Not yet recruiting